Skip to main content

 In terms of flexibility, Yuzu can’t be beat with over 300 colors.
 This allows you to pick colors, fonts, icons and graphics to create sets that no one has.

 It is the ultimate in customization for keyboard enthusiasts.
 I placed an order when they started offering PBS, and received my first custom design a few weeks later…the delay due to the popularity of the new offering creating a backlog.
-You would not be able to tell these were custom keycaps..they look as good as the commercial ones.
+You would not be able to tell these were custom keycaps.
+They look as good as the commercial ones.
 Why?
 Because Yuzu is a project of Keyreative, a commercial keycap manufacturer.
 Keyreative started out as an OEM manufacturer of keycaps before branching out into direct sales, so they are already the manufacturer of many keycap sets.

 At the end, custom keycaps aren’t as cheap as generic sets, but they are comparable with more boutique sets.
 I opted for the below custom set, which is based on the popular Space Cadet design.
 Space Cadet was a keyboard designed in 1978 and used on LISP machines at MIT.
 I made some mistakes on my first foray into this, but Yuzu created a professional grade set of keycaps for me at a price that is comparable to a high quality set.